 You’ll want to bring out the big guns when you suspect that bacteria or viruses may be present.
 Say, for example, your child has been sick or a bug is going around school.
 Here’s a pro tip: If your kids are sick, give them a handful of toys to play with while they’re not feeling well.
 “That way you don’t have to clean everything in the toy room, which would take you at least 45 minutes.”
 Instead, just have ten toys or so that you know your kids like and let them play with those while they’re ill.

 But there’s no need to go crazy, says Maker.
 “Let’s say your kid had the flu a week ago—it’s not like you need to go and do a massive cleanup now, since that virus won’t survive that long.”
-(Per the CDC, the flu virus can live up to 48 hours on surfaces.)
+(Per the CDC, the flu virus can live up to 48 hours on surfaces, while COVID lives up to 72 hours).
 Disinfect anything that’s being actively touched or actively used, she advises.

 If vomit or excrement is on a toy, then it’s a good idea to disinfect it.
 But because disinfection doesn’t remove any surface impurities, you should always clean before disinfecting.